Dawit-Zeyede/Alx-maze/README.md

 Here are some related projects that complement or extend the MAZE project:

-- [Alx-maze_landing](https://github.com/Dawit-Zeyede/Alx-maze_landing) - An additional project exploring more advanced features and enhancements related to the MAZE game.
+- [Alx-maze_landing](https://github.com/Dawit-Zeyede/Alx-maze_landing) - A More detailed and expressive landing page for the Maze project.

 ## 📜 Licensing